SamanthaBooth81/clay_and_fire/README.md

 6. Company Info

 ## Databases
+### Category
+### Products

+### Order

+### Order Line Items

+### User Profile
 ### User

-For this I project I used Django's User model to store registration information allowing the users to create an account.
+For this I project I also used Django's User model to store registration information allowing the users to create an account.
 Once an account has been created the user is able to create, update and delete their own recipes on the site.

 # Technologies Used
 ## Languages Used

 [html](https://en.wikipedia.org/wiki/HTML)